-This is an intermediate virtual course that will reintroduce basic neuroanatomy followed by a detailed overview of pelvic neurophysiology to prepare us for an extensive in-depth look at pelvic health treatment options for Parkinson disease.
+This virtual course will reintroduce basic neuroanatomy followed by a detailed overview of pelvic neurophysiology to prepare us for an extensive in-depth look at pelvic health treatment options for Parkinson disease.
 Pelvic floor external and internal neuro-musculoskeletal assessment considerations will be instructed with the understanding that participants have prior experience in pelvic health coursework or pelvic health patient treatment experience.

 You may choose to have a TENS unit for use during the TENS lecture for application on yourself, but this is not required.
 It is highly recommended that you have a variety of colored pencils available to you for a few of the lectures to help in your understanding of the complex neurophysiological pathways you will learn about.

 Upon completion of this virtual course, participants will be able to:

 1. List key parts and functions of the central and peripheral nervous system

 2. Identify brain regions and regulatory pathways of neurologic pelvic function

 3. Understand how to complete an initial neurologic based pelvic musculoskeletal examination

 4. Describe options for the use of TENS for neurogenic bladder and bowel